 Lifecycles and Environments

-Lifecycles contain 1 to N phases, which represent a stage in your deployment lifecycle.
+Lifecycles contain 1 to N phases, representing a stage in your deployment lifecycle.
 A phase can have 0 to N environments; for example, you could have a test phase that contains both development and test environments.
 Or, you could have a development phase for your development environment and a test phase for your test environment.

-Manually set your Phases
+Manually set your phases

 A lifecycle with no phases will result in Octopus calculating the phases automatically for you containing all environments.
 The order of the phases is dependent on the order of the environments on the environment page.